jasmaine/ewa/README.md

 // Full name of the recipient.
 $toName = '';

-// E-mail addess of the recipient.
+// E-mail address of the recipient.
 $toMail = '';

 // E-mail subject